BillWang04/time_manager/README.md

 - **Website Time Tracking:** The extension enables users to keep track of the time spent on designated websites, offering a clear overview of their online activities.

-- **Customizable Monitoring:** Users can define which websites they want to monitor, allowing for a personalized experience tailored to individual needs.
+- **Customizable Monitoring (in progress):** Users can define which websites they want to monitor, allowing for a personalized experience tailored to individual needs.

-- **Time Management Insights:** By offering insights into time spent on different websites, users gain valuable data to assess their online habits and make informed decisions.
+- **Time Management Insights (in progress):** By offering insights into time spent on different websites, users gain valuable data to assess their online habits and make informed decisions.

 ## Learning Objectives